 Full directions for how to make Lobster Alfredo are in the printable recipe card at the bottom of the post.

 Make sure to continuously stir the sauce when you pour in the heavy cream.
-Otherwise, it will burn.
 The heavy cream is delicate, and if it burns, it will ruin the sauce.

-Add a splash of lemon juice on top of the alfredo when you dish it up.
-It will add a nice bright citrus flavor to the sauce and the lobster.
+Add a splash of freshly squeezed lemon juice on top of the lobster alfredo when you dish it up.
+This adds a nice bright citrus flavor to the sauce and the lobster.

 Lobster Alfredo FAQs